demisto/content/Packs/ThycoticDSV/README.md

 What does this pack do?

-The method that allows you to get the contents of the secret data from the storage.
+Allows you to get the contents of the secret data from the storage.